Skip to main content

 The FEIE allows qualifying US taxpayers living abroad to exclude a portion of their foreign earned income from US taxation.
 For 2025, the exclusion is up to $130,000.
 You must pass either the Bona Fide Residence Test or the Physical Presence Test (330 days abroad in a 12-month period).

-Do I need to file in both the US and Canada?
+Do I need to file taxes in the country I'm living in?

 What happens if I haven't filed for several years?